byu-cpe/ecen330/_labs/timer.md

   - I reset the counter and see if it is reset by reading it.
   - I start the counter and read it a couple of times to see if it is actually changing value.
   - I stop the counter and read it a couple of times to see that it is not changing.

+### Files

+You are provided with the [intervalTimer.h](https://github.com/byu-cpe/ecen330_student/blob/master/drivers/intervalTimer.h) file, which you must not change.

 ### main.c
 You are provided with a main.c.
 Do not change it, except for uncommenting one of the below lines to run the chosen milestone.